tyler-meier/Simulation/doc/REFACTORING_DISCUSSION.md

-*We shortened some of the long methods in our classes *ALSO during lab we didnt create a separate branch and just worked together in main on refactoring or on our own branches and then merged so in this branch this will be the only thing pushed (talked to Professor Duvall about out mistake)
+*We shortened some of the long methods in our classes *ALSO during lab we didnt create a separate branch and just worked together in main on refactoring or on our own branches and then merged so in this branch this will be the only thing pushed (talked to Professor Duvall about out mistake).